 What to Do if You Have Been Charged with Your 3rd DUI Offense in California

 If you have been charged with your 3rd DUI offense in California, the severe administrative and criminal penalties associated with your crime make hiring an attorney extremely important.
 Contact a qualified DUI criminal defense lawyer as soon as possible to ensure that you receive the best legal defense.

-Those in Southern California can call the Law Offices of Randy Collins to obtain a free case evaluation.
+Those in Orange County can call the Law Offices of Randy Collins to obtain a free case evaluation.
 Contact us today to speak with an experienced DUI attorney and get the answers you’re looking for.